 Disadvantages of Electric Arc Furnace Steelmaking

 The quality of molten steel is greatly affected by scrap steel, the smelting cycle is long, and the power consumption is large.

-According to the above, the electric arc furnaces take scrap steel as the main raw material.
-During the smelting process, more impurities may be introduced into the molten steel, resulting in low quality of molten steel; According to our in-depth report on carbon industry: carbon for iron and steel (I) – new electric furnace launch drives graphite electrode demand, and technological progress and concentration improvement help long-term development, which was released on June 25, 2017, the average tapping time of the fourth generation electric furnace, which is widely used at present, is 55~60 minutes, and the smelting cycle is longer than that of converter steelmaking; The power consumption is 500kwh/t, posing great pressure on the power supply pressure of the local power grid.
+According to the above, electric arc furnaces take scrap steel as the main raw material.
+During the smelting process, more impurities may be introduced into the molten steel, resulting in low-quality molten steel; According to our in-depth report on the carbon industry: carbon for iron and steel (I) – new electric furnace launch drives graphite electrode demand, and technological progress and concentration improvement help long-term development, which was released on June 25, 2017, the average tapping time of the fourth generation electric furnace, which is widely used at present, is 55~60 minutes, and the smelting cycle is longer than that of converter steelmaking; The power consumption is 500kwh/t, posing great pressure on the power supply pressure of the local power grid.

-High purity of molten steel, short smelting cycle and low power consumption.
+High purity of molten steel, short smelting cycle, and low power consumption.